katalyst/kpop/README.md

 Releases need to be distributed to rubygems.org and npmjs.org.
 To do this, you need to have accounts with both providers and be added as a collaborator to the kpop gem and npm packages.

-1. Update the version in `katalyst-kpop.gemspec`
+1. Update the version in `katalyst-kpop.gemspec` and run `bundle` to update `Gemfile.lock`
 2. Ensure that `rake` passes (format and tests)
-3. Tag a release and push to rubygems.org by running `rake release`
+3. Tag the release and push the tag to github to run CI/CD

 ## License